 For all its flaws, the services are still probably the best place to park for accessing the Severn Bridge, but remember the two-hour free parking limit and is an ideal service station if you need to get change to use the toll bridge.

 When Granada took over Pavilion in 1995, they were allowed to do so on the basis that Aust would be sold or closed when the new Severn Bridge opened the next year.
 However, when the bridge opened Granada didn't sell the services, and even issued leaflets telling motorists it's the "same services, different road".

 In 2000/2001 Motion Media bought the former services and car park and moved in.
 They then sold it to the Brightside Group.
 Both the car park and the building (now painted in a green not too dissimilar to what Pavilion would have used) are very similar to how they'd have been in the days of Aust.
-Similarly, keen enthusiasts will notice a strange appearance of the remaining service area as most of what's left isn't nearly as busy as it once was.
+Similarly, keen enthusiasts will notice a strange appearance to the remaining service area as most of what's left has been forgotten.

 Although Severn View no longer offers a view of the Severn, it is connected to a series of footpaths and the National Cycle Network.
 These paths pass through Brightside's property and run along the estuary, over the toll booths and along the bridge.

 In May 2012 and August 2011, Visit England rated the services as 2 stars.

 In 2006 the services won a four star loo award.

 Also in 2006, Holiday Which? rated the services as a 2/5.